karljanos/Traffic_violations/README.md

 # Description
 This is an introductory data visualization project, based on a kaggle traffic violation dataset (https://www.kaggle.com/datasets/shubamsumbria/traffic-violations-dataset).
 The project is made in kivy which is a cross platform open source python framework for NUI developement and every button is carefully handcrafted in Paint3D.
 The final outcome is a small application, showing heatmaps with some additional features.
+For your own good please don't change the size of the window because it's not designed that way.

 To run this application: